WealthArch Blog

 Social Media Stock Tips (“Can’t Miss!”)

-I continued to tell her that if a large correction were to occur sometime in the next 5 years, it would be better to wait for lower prices before being aggressive, but she said there are people posting on X (formerly Twitter) who give 10 stock picks and those picks go up 20% per month.
-I didn’t bother researching who those people were because following those herds would likely eventually result in walking off a cliff.
+I continued to tell her that if a large correction were to occur sometime in the next 5 years, a smarter investing strategy would be to wait for lower prices before being aggressive, but she said there are people posting on X (formerly Twitter) who give 10 stock picks and those picks go up 20% per month.
+I didn’t bother researching who those people were because following those herds would not be smart stock investing and would likely eventually result in walking off a cliff.
 There’s a popular saying on Wall Street: “Everyone looks like a genius in a bull market.”
 But as Warren Buffett says, “When the tide turns, you know who is swimming naked.”

 So, what is that person, and those like her, doing wrong?
-They are focused only on returns instead of focusing on risk-adjusted returns.
-Only focusing on returns without considering risk leaves a person susceptible to large losses when a mistake occurs or bad luck happens.
+They fixate solely on returns, ignoring the need to minimize investment risk and pursue optimal risk-adjusted returns.
+Prioritizing returns without considering risk leaves a person susceptible to large losses when a mistake occurs, or when bad luck happens.
 As we saw in 2000-2002 and 2008, many investors lost more on the way down than what they made on the way back up.

 Risk-Adjusted Returns

 We spoke at some length about risk vs. reward in a previous blog post.
-It’s a good read, but some may find it a little too in-depth and technical, so I’ll keep this much simpler.
+It’s a good read, but some may find it a little too in-depth and technical, so I’ll keep this much more straightforward.

-WealthArch’s focus is to find an investment that is undervalued to its intrinsic value.
-We go to great lengths to calculate how much we believe the company is approximately worth (valuation is never an exact science).
-We don’t use the over-simplified and misleading Price-to-Earnings (PE) ratio.
-Rather, we estimate a company’s future cash flows and discount that back to today’s present value.
+WealthArch focuses on smart investing strategies, such as finding an investment that is undervalued to its intrinsic value.
+We go to great lengths to calculate how much we believe the company is approximately worth (note however that valuation is never an exact science).
+We don’t simply use the over-simplified and misleading Price-to-Earnings (PE) ratio.
+Instead, we estimate a company’s future cash flows and discount that back to today’s present value.

 Stacking the Odds

-At WealthArch, to stack the odds in our favor we patiently wait for the stock of a company we like to go below our intrinsic value estimate, and only invest in their stock when the margin of safety it provides is large enough to justify taking on that amount of risk.
-In other words, we only invest when there is a big enough buffer between the company’s intrinsic value and the current share price in order to absorb potential losses.
-This way of investing gives us the ability to have greater risk-adjusted returns with a lower probability of losing money.
+At WealthArch, to stack the odds in our favor, we patiently wait for the stock of a company we like to go below our intrinsic value estimate and only invest in their stock when the margin of safety it provides is large enough to justify taking on that amount of risk.
+In other words, we only invest when there is a big enough buffer between the company’s intrinsic value and the current share price in order to absorb potential losses and minimize investment risk.
+This way of investing is a smarter investment strategy, giving us the ability to have greater risk-adjusted returns with a lower probability of losing money.

 Risk-Adjusted Return Example

-One example from our “Investing Risk and Reward” blog post is if Stock A earned 10% per year compared to Stock B that earned 8% per year, then you would buy Stock A, right?
+One example from our “Investing Risk and Reward” blog post is if Stock A earned 10% per year compared to Stock B, which earned 8% per year, then you would buy Stock A, right?
 After all, it made more money.

 But what if Stock A had double the risk of Stock B?
-In other words, the odds of losing your money on Stock A were twice as much as what you could lose on Stock B. If that was the case, then we believe that Stock B is the better investment from a risk-adjusted reward perspective.
+In other words, the odds of losing your money on Stock A were twice as much as what you could lose on Stock B. If that were the case, we believe that Stock B would be the smarter investment strategy from a risk-adjusted reward perspective.

 To learn more about how we properly assess a company’s intrinsic value and price, please see our “Investment Approach” page.

-If you would like to speak with Earl Yaokasin, CFA, our investment manager and financial advisor, please contact us.
+If you would like to speak with Earl Yaokasin, CFA, our investment manager and lead financial advisor, about smart stock investing and more, please contact us.